saikyun/clobits/README.md

-# clobits -- clojure ❤️ bits
+# Clobits — Clojure ❤️ bits

-Use C inside Clojure -- run it on the JVM or compile a native binary.
+Use C inside Clojure, then run it on the JVM or compile a native binary.

 ## Features

-- One source to rule them all -- write code once, run it on both jvm and native binary
+- One source to rule them all — write code once, run it on both jvm and native binary

 ```
 (ns clobits.examples.sdl.startup